bhoomipatelr1010/kafka_projects/FavouriteColorApacheStream/README.md

 **This project is just to get info about how many users are having green, blue or red as fav color.**

+Created to[ology using KTable and KStream, best example to learn how topology can be created and how KStream and KTable works internally.

 **Some important command for kafka topic, producer and consumer**

 1. kafka-topics.sh --bootstrap-server localhost:9092 --delete --topic <topic_name>